-The next four-module programme begins on Monday July 29.
+The next seven-module programme begins on Tuesday 30 January, 2018.

 The “How to Prepare An Effective Social Media Brief” programme has been developed by Michael Carney

-This new programme is available for $397+GST.
-However we offer an Early Bird Booking Discount of $100 for bookings and payment received by Monday July 22.
+This programme is available for $497+GST.
+However we offer an Early Bird Booking Discount of $100 — the course is just $397 +GST for bookings made and payment received by Tuesday 23 January, 2018.

 To register and pay by credit card through PayPal, please click here